 Pastor, Entrepreneur, Thought Leader

-Rich founded unSeminary, “stuff you wish they taught you in Seminary” … a place to collect some thoughts about local church and doin’ stuff right in local church.
+Rich founded unSeminary, “stuff you wish they taught you in Seminary” … a place to collect some thoughts about the local church and doin’ stuff right in the local church.
 He says, “I really am not a ‘know it all’ or ‘expert’ but really just somebody who has made a lot of mistakes in leadership and is attempting to pass along some learning so you don’t have to pay the ‘stooopid tax.'”

 He has a dual vocational background that uniquely positions him for serving churches to multiply impact.
 While in the marketplace, Rich founded a dot-com with two partners in the late 90’s that worked to increase value for media firms and internet service providers.
-He speaks at conferences like Orange, WFX and various regional multisite church events–and is featured writer on Auxano’s Vision Room, ChurchLeaders.com and MinistryBriefing.
+He speaks at conferences like Orange, WFX and various regional multisite church events—and is a featured writer on Auxano’s Vision Room, ChurchLeaders.com and MinistryBriefing.